PlayFab/UnitySDK/README.md

 #### Install the Unity SDK into another Unity project:
  1. Extract the UnitySdk to a location of your choice (described as the UnitySDkFolder for the rest of this example)
  2. Create a new Unity project or open an existing Unity project
  3. Navigate to UnitySDkFolder\PlayFabClientSample\Assets
  4. Copy the PlayFabSDK folder from the example project, into your new/existing project's Assets folder
+ 6. [Client only] Copy the Plugins from the example project, into your new/existing project's Assets folder
- 5. Begin integrating PlayFab calls into your project
+ 7. Begin integrating PlayFab calls into your project
    1. UnitySDkFolder\PlayFabCombinedTestingSample\Assets\PlayFabSDK\Internal\Testing\PlayFabApiTest.cs - This file executes some basic API calls, which you can use as an example.

 To building your game client, install our native iOS and Android plugins.
 To do this, drag the Plugins folder to the root(Assets/Plugins) of the Unity project.